RongYangRosie/Movie-Recommendation-App/README.md

 Meihan Lin, Rong Yang

 ## Movie and recommendation ##
 Every movie has a unique identifiers for objects(title, cast, director, keywords, genres, overview, popularity, vote_count, vote_average).
 In mode1, user could input a number to get top N movies.
-In mode2, user could xxxxx
+In mode2, we use the following features overview, cast, crew, keywords and genres to build our recommendation algorithm.
+In mode3, predict the rating for unwatched movie based on the scores provided by users with similar movie preferences.

 ## Python Library: Numpy ##
 $ sudo apt-get install python-numpy